thatSilentGamer/Arjuns-Hackpad/README.md

 # Arjun's Hackpad

-Arjun's Hackpad is an 8-key macropad with a rotary encoder, OLED display, and per-key RGB lighting.
-It uses custom QMK firmware with advanced features like RGB mode cycling (including OFF) and a toggleable encoder with 4 different modes.
+Arjun's Hackpad is an 8-key macropad with a rotary encoder, OLED display, and underglow RGB lighting.
+It uses custom QMK firmware with advanced features like RGB mode cycling and a toggleable encoder with 4 different modes.

 ## Features